Understanding the SBA's Economic Injury Disaster Loans (EIDL) and Advance program for COVID-19

 - The SBA must find that applicants have an acceptable credit history.

-- Loan limitations: The statutory limit of SBA loans is $2 million.
+- Loan limitations: The statutory limit of SBA loans is $2 million, but as reported by numerous news outlets and publications in May 2020, SBA set a new $150,000 limit due to the high number of applications.
 The amount of each loan is further limited to the economic injury determined by SBA after subtracting business interruption insurance and other capital recoveries up to the administrative lending limit.
-The SBA will also consider potential contributions that are available from the business and/or its owner(s) or affiliates. can waive the $2 million statutory limit if the business is a major source of employment.
+The SBA will also consider potential contributions that are available from the business and/or its owner(s) or affiliates.

 - Interest Rate: The interest rate for small businesses is 3.75% and for private nonprofit organizations is 2.75%.